airwick989/IBM-Fault-Localization-Work/README.md

 - Retrieves uploaded runtimes metrics files from the [Uploads directory](./Initial_Build/CommonDataStore/flask-server/Uploads) in the Common Data Store.
 - All pre-trained machine learning models are found in the [Models directory](./Initial_Build/lcClassifier/flask-server/Files/Models) in the lcClassifier module.
 #### Classifier Functionality
-- Queries the performance metrics files from the SQLite database and performs some cleaning and reformatting before preprocessing.
+- Queries the performance metrics files (jlm.csv, perf.csv, and test.csv) from the common data store and performs some cleaning and reformatting before preprocessing.
 - Perform preprocessing of the performance metrics (some merging and calculations on the datasets) to generate a combined data entry.
 	![Example Combined Entry](./md_images/ex_comb_entry.png)
 - Scale the values according to a pre-trained standard scaler.